 Learn further Insights into RV photos here.

-If pictures say a thousand words, video a million.
+If a picture is worth a thousand words, a video is worth a million.
 Showcase your RV by including video on your RVT ad.
 Video allows you to give buyers a personal guided tour of your RV.
-Enlist a helper to man the camera while you chat about your RV's best features.
+Enlist a helper to man the camera while you chat about your RV’s best features.
 Practice a few times until your delivery is smooth.
 Open cabinets, storage compartments, refrigerators, etc. Let the buyer peer in all the nooks and crannies and don’t neglect the nitty gritty like water and sewer controls/hookups.

 All RVT.com videos are automatically loaded onto YouTube, and viewed by interested RV Shoppers, across the internet.

 A clean RV is easier to sell, and you’ll get a better price for it.
 Clean the RV inside and out, consider shampooing the carpets and polishing the exterior.
 Visit our blog's "RV Maintenance" section for several articles on RV cleaning - click here.